Profits and Gains from Business or Profession (PGBP)

 • Speculative Business Income: When the net income from the business is not fixed and changes from time to time come under this category.For Example: Share Trading Business

-• Non-Speculative Business Income: When the net income from the business is fixed and does not changes from time to time, it comes under this category.For Example, any manufacturing/trading or any business Note: It includes Income from trading Futures and Options.
+• Non-Speculative Business Income: When the net income from the business is fixed and does not change from time to time, it comes under this category.For Example, any manufacturing/trading or any business Note: It includes Income from trading Futures and Options.

 Profits: Excess income over expenditure.